Film vs. Video In

 Brightness Range Differences

-One video camera (the Phantom 65) demonstrated at professional convention showed it could handle a 10,000,00:1 brightness range or contrast ratio -- of 23 f-stops in the same scene.
+But times have changed.
+For example, a video camera recently demonstrated showed it could handle a 10,000,00:1 brightness range or contrast ratio -- of 23 f-stops in the same scene.

 In a demonstration this camera was able to clearly see the burning a filament in a clear lit 500-watt bulb and, at the same time, reproduce background objects.